BettercareHealth/bettercare/maternal-care/test-15.md

 	-	Dehydration
 	-	Postural hypotension
 	-	Motor vehicle accident
-18. How is the maternal mortality rate expressed?
+18. How is the maternal mortality ratio expressed?
 	-	As a percentage
 	-	Per 1000 deliveries
 	-	Per 10 000 deliveries
-	+	Per 100 000 deliveries
+	+	Per 100 000 live births
 19. The maternal mortality rate in a developing country is usually:
 	+	50 or more
 	-	25–50